calebsv19/fisiCs/src/CodeGen/README.md

 LLVMDumpModule(codegen_get_module(cg));
 codegen_context_destroy(cg);
 semanticModelDestroy(sem);

+# Verification

+Set `CODEGEN_VERIFY=1` in the environment when invoking `./compiler` (or `make run/tests`) to ask LLVM to run `LLVMVerifyFunction` after each function body is emitted.
+Any verification failures are printed to stderr so malformed IR is caught early while iterating on new control-flow paths.
 ```

 `main.c` controls whether this phase runs via `ENABLE_CODEGEN`.
 The current implementation still assumes integer-centric types and basic storage; extend the individual `codegen*` functions as the AST evolves.